-Russian Visa No Longer Necessary for Some Tourists Travelling to St. Petersburg
+Russian Visa No Longer Necessary for Some Tourists Traveling to St. Petersburg

 Applying for a Russian visa is a notoriously inconvenient and expensive process, with no guarantee that you will be granted a visa.
 Further, tourists are often required to show proof of their accommodations in order to apply for these visas, sometimes putting thousands of dollars in jeopardy.
 This is all about to change for guests arriving from some countries.